Is In-Flight Wi-Fi Worth It? What to Know Before Wasting Money on It

 How In-Flight Wi-Fi Works

-The plane itself is specially modified to have an antenna, which picks up signals from one of two sources: ground stations or satellites.
+Modern planes have antennas allowing them to pick up signals from one of two sources: ground stations or satellites.

 The Downsides of In-Flight Wi-Fi